-- a loan granted to the Parent Company by Banca Popolare Friuladria for €3,000 thousand (of which €1,000 thousand medium- to long-term) falling due in 2014 for the investment made to acquire, including through a subsidiary, the companies Arcom Control Systems Inc. (now merged with Eurotech Inc.) and Arcom Control Systems Ltd. (now Eurotech Ltd.).
+- A loan granted to the Parent Company by Banca Popolare Friuladria for €1,000 thousand falling due in 2014 for the investment made to acquire, including through a subsidiary, the company Arcom Control Systems Inc. (now merged with Eurotech Inc.) and Arcom Control Systems Ltd. (now Eurotech Ltd.).
 This loan is subject to covenants with annual verification based on the year-end financial statements.
-The covenants (which include early repayment or an increase in the interest rate spread), concern debt to equity, debt to EBITDA, allocations for risks and receivables and extraordinary expenses/revenues (non-reoccurring for IAS/IFRS).
-They also provide for maintaining at least 70% of the Arcom Group for the duration of the loan.
-These covenants were respected at 31 December 2012; - a loan granted to the Parent Company by Cassa di Risparmio of FVG for €6,000 thousand (€4,000 thousand of which medium- to long term), falling due in 2015, to finance the acquisition of 25% of the shares of the subsidiary Advanet.
+These covenants (which provide for possible early repayment or increase in the interest rate spread) relate to debt to equity and debt to operating profit before depreciation and amortisation, provisions for contingencies and losses and extraordinary (non-recurring, under IAS/ IFRS) charges/income.
+They also stipulate an undertaking to maintain ownership of at least 70% of the Arcom Group for the entire term of the loan.
+These covenants were complied with at 31 December 2013. - A loan granted to the Parent Company by Cassa di Risparmio del FVG for €4,000 thousand (€2,000 thousand of which medium- to long term), falling due in 2015, to finance the acquisition of 25% of the shares of subsidiary Advanet.
 This loan is subject to covenants (which include the possibility of early repayment or increase in the interest rate spread) with annual verification based on the year-end financial statements.
-The covenants relate to debt to equity and debt to EBITDA (both of these are respected as of 31 December 2012); - the outstanding portion (6,476, of which €4,445 medium- to long-term) of a loan granted to the Parent Company by Unicredit, expiring in 2015, to finance the acquisition, including through a subsidiary, the company Applied Data Systems Inc. (now Eurotech Inc.).
-This loan is subject to covenants (which include the possibility of early repayment or an increase in the interest rate spread) with annual verification based on the year-end financial statements.
+The covenants relate to debt to equity and debt to EBITDA (both ratios were complied with at 31 December 2012).
+The failure to provide prior notice of the disposal of a significant asset in relation to this loan has resulted in the expiry of the benefit of the term.
+The Parent Company has requested a waiver letter from the lending institution but at the reporting date this had not yet been obtained.
+The Parent Company therefore reclassified the entire loan as short term. - The outstanding portion (€4,444 thousand, of which €2,288 thousand medium- to long-term) of a loan granted to the Parent Company by Unicredit, expiring in 2015, to finance the acquisition, including through a subsidiary, of the company Applied Data Systems Inc. (now Eurotech Inc.).
+This loan is subject to covenants (which include the possibility of early repayment or an increase in the interest rate spread of 50bps) with annual verification based on the year-end consolidated financial statements.
 The covenants relate to debt to equity and debt to EBITDA.
-All the covenants were respected at the reporting date;
+All the covenants were respected at the reporting date.

-- a loan granted to Advanet Inc by The Chugoku Bank Ltd for a residual total of €735 thousand, which can be repaid in 2015, to incur the Japanese current assets; - the outstanding portion (€307 thousand, of which €263 thousand medium- to long-term) of a loan to EthLab Srl to acquire patents and know-how.
+- The residual portion of a loan granted to Advanet Inc. by The Chugoku Bank Ltd. totalling €349 thousand, repayable in 2015, to boost the Japanese company's working capital. - The outstanding portion (€263 thousand, of which €219 thousand medium- to long-term) of a loan to EthLab S.r.l. to acquire patents and know-how.

-17 - Employee benefits
+16 - Employee benefits

-The schedule below shows the breakdown of employee benefits at 31.12.12 and 31.12.11:
+The schedule below shows the breakdown of employee benefits at 31 December 2013 and 31 December 2012:

-(€'000) at December 31, 2012 at December 31, 2011
+(€'000) at December 31, 2013 at December 31, 2012 Restated^

-Employees' leaving indemnity 379 398
+Employees' leaving indemnity 304 450

-Foreing Employees' leaving indemnity 1,210 1,225
+Foreing Employees' leaving indemnity 1,312 1,347

-Employees' retirement fund 87 95
+Employees' retirement fund 83 87

-TOTAL EMPLOYEES' BENEFITS 1,676 1,718
+TOTAL EMPLOYEES' BENEFITS 1,699 1,884